nopnop2002/Arduino-STM32-CAN/stm32f407/README.md

 # Serial Output without Virtual COM port
 The output destination of Serial.print differs depending on the Board Part Number.
+This is a sample of some boards.
 - genericSTM32F407xxxx:PA0
+- diymore_f407vgt:PA9
 - black_f407xx:PA9
+- disco_f407vg:PA2

 You need to check PeripheralPins.c for your board.
 https://github.com/stm32duino/Arduino_Core_STM32/blob/main/variants/STM32F4xx/